 The goal is to better serve customers by making the online experience more engaging, faster, and easier.
 This effort becomes more challenging since consumer expectations have been shifting, competitors are responding faster, and external events continue to affect the industry.
 For most financial institutions this means an ambitious plan and lots of new key performance indicators (KPIs) that have to be met.

-Evolv helps clients optimize the digital experience to achieve their KPIs.
+Evolv AI helps clients optimize the digital experience to achieve their KPIs.
 This includes driving the completion of credit card sign ups or loan selection by mapping the customer journey and serving up progressively better customer experiences.

 Evolv AI’s machine learning-driven solution for Digital Growth Optimization can optimize online and mobile shopping experiences and much more.